 Peer tutors provide academic support to fellow students in a variety of disciplines.
 If you are a good student with strong interpersonal skills and would like to become a peer tutor, please complete the Application to Become a Peer Tutor.
-You will be contacted by the Tutorial Coordinator (Teresa Hoercher in Auburn, or Michelle McGrath in Fulton).
+You will be contacted by the Tutorial Coordinator, Teresa Hoercher – Auburn, or Rae Howard – Fulton

 Rewards and Benefits of Tutoring